slipmatio/logger/README.md

 # Better Logger

-Easier console logging for your JavaScript and TypeScript projects.
+Easy and lightweight console logging for your JavaScript and TypeScript projects.
+Control log levels in development vs production, integrate with third-party log tools and debug Vue applications.

 ## Features

 - Log levels that follow and extend browser console log levels
 - `success`, `critical` and `run` methods for more secure and informative logging
 - Nice looking and fully configurable output
+- Custom formatter for Vue 3
 - Full TypeScript support
+- Good test coverage

 ## Installation